 With 100 percent job placement, this program sends graduates to such large companies as Con Agra, Qwest, First National Bank, Mutual of Omaha, Union Pacific, and First Data.
 So if you enjoy problem solving and working in teams, this program is a perfect fit.

 This program is designed for students intending to enter the workforce upon completion of this two-year degree.
 Network and system administrators implement and maintain interconnected computer systems.
 They manage local-area networks, wide-area networks, Internet and intranet connections, and other business-critical networks.
-They also ensure necessary hardware is in working order.
+They also ensure necessary hardware is in working order and secure.
 Network administrators are also involved in the design of systems, including needs analysis, business evaluations, development, and security.
 Graduates of this program are eligible for entry-level position as a technician or support employee.

 Network administrators are in a strong position in this economy.
 As computer networks become a more and more important part of business and communications, there’s a vast need in a wide variety of industries for professionals who can install, upgrade, and maintain these systems.
 According to the Bureau of Labor Statistics, employment opportunities are due to increase by 27% between 2006 and 2016.

 Average: $28,000 to $36,000